An Overview of Retrovir (Zidovudine, AZT)

 What Should I Do if I Forget a Dose?

-If you are taking zidovudine by mouth (tablets, capsules, or syrup) and forget a dose, take the missed dose as soon as you remember it.
+If you are taking zidovudine by mouth (capsules or syrup) and forget a dose, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.

 What Side Effects Can Zidovudine Cause?